 - Increase the production of serotonin (or, the ‘feel good hormone’) to soothe out your inner self.
 The practice is considered similar to other techniques such as meditation, relaxation, reiki and others.

 - Enhance will power, concentration, pain tolerance and self- boosting power.

 - Helps in strengthening the body- mind connection.

-- Reduce heart rate, controls blood pressure, and eases breathing.
+- Reduce heart rate, controls blood pressure, and also help in Breathing for anxiety.

 - Detoxifies and purifies blood.

 In comparison to a hard core workout session in the gym, it may take a long time to notice a positive change with yoga.
 And, this is the reason why many of us turn impatient and get bored while doing yoga.
 So, if yoga isn’t your forte, you can use it in combination with other exercises like Pilates, Zumba, gyming and more to have a balance between your physical and mental health.